 7. Be Patient

 Finally, my last piece of advice is to just be patient.
-Complicated cloning projects will take time to get it to look right.
+Complicated cloning projects will take time to get them to look right.

 Good luck!About Cara Koch